autonomoussoftware/metronome-api/README.md

   I.E. `mongodb://localhost/mtn`.

-### Limit Rate

-* `RATE_LIMIT_WIN_MS`: on milliseconds - how long to keep records of requests in memory.
-Defaults to 60000 (1 minute).

-* `RATE_LIMIT_MAX_REQ`: max number of connections during windowMs before starting to delay responses.
-Defaults to 1.
-Set to 0 to disable delaying.

-* `RATE_LIMIT_DELAY_MS`: milliseconds - how long to delay the response, multiplied by (number of recent hits - delayAfter).
-Defaults to 1000 (1 second).
-Set to 0 to disable delaying.

-See more data on https://github.com/nfriedly/express-rate-limit

 ### List Config

 > You can use `$ npm run config` to check the values that the API will use when you start it.